wavefrontHQ/docs/pages/doc/query_language_statistical_functions_anomalies.md

 [Wavefront Demo 6 - Anomaly Detection](https://youtu.be/I-Z9d94Zi7Y)

+**Note** Consider using [query wizard](query_language_query_wizard.html) if you want a recipe-based approach to queries that use mean and median.

 You can use simple functions or statistical functions to examine trends that might result in an anomaly.
 * Simple functions can give insight into rate of change and trends.
 * Statistical functions like mean, median, range, standard deviation, and inter-quartile range are great for understandstanding trends and variability in your dataset.
 You can decide how much variability is normal.
 When datasets cross a certain threshold, they are detected as an anomaly.

 ## Simple Functions
 A great way to do dynamic anomaly detection is a query like the following:

-``${data} / lag(10m.${data})``
+`${data} / lag(10m,${data})`

 The result shows a 10 minute range of change as a ratio.
 You can change the time period to 1d or 30m to get the information you need.

 This query calculates a rate of change between the current data and data from the series’ past performance.
-This results in a ratio of the current metric now against the past data.
+This results in a ratio of the current metric against the past data.
 This ratio helps you detect short-term changes, day-by-day changes, or even week-by-week changes.

 ## Mean and Median
-The `mean` and `median` functions can help you understand the tendency of the data.
+The `avg`/ `mavg` and `median` functions can help you understand the tendency of the data.

-Use `mean` to get the average, that is, the number found in the middle of a set of values.
-The mean value is affected and fluctuates easily even with single outlier.
-The `median` function is more robust in dealing with outliers than `mean` because outliers tend to move the mean towards the outlier value.
+Use `avg` or `mavg` to get the mean (average), that is, the number found in the middle of a set of values.
+The mean is affected and fluctuates easily even with single outlier.
+The `median` function is more robust in dealing with outliers than `avg`/ `mavg` because outliers tend to move the mean towards the outlier value.

-Cosider the following queries that examinehow `mean` and `median` behave in case of sudden spikes in the http requests hitting a particular host:
+Cosider the following queries that examine how `mavg` and `median` behave in case of sudden spikes in the HTTP requests hitting a particular host:

 data:
-`ts(test.http.requests, host=web493.corp.wavefront.com)`
+`ts(test.http.requests, host=web493.corp.example.com)`

 mean:
-`mavg(10m, ${data})`
+`mavg(10m,${data})`

 median:
-`median(10m, ${data})`
+`median(10m,${data})`

 The screen shot below shows the corresponding Wavefront chart:
-* If you consider these spikes as anomalies, use `mean` as your function to catch all similar deviations or variability.
+* If you consider these spikes as anomalies, use `avg` or `mavg` to catch similar deviations or variability.
-* If you consider the spikes as noise and want to ignore one-off spikes, use `median`, which is less sensitive to outliers or variations like these, and shows only show sustained dips.
+* If you consider the spikes as noise and want to ignore one-off spikes, use `median`, which is less sensitive to outliers or variations, and shows only show sustained dips.

 ![mean_median](images/mean_median.png)

 ## Standard Deviation (Std Dev) and Inter-Quartile Range (IQR)

-While the `mean` and `median` functions can help you understand the tendency of the data, Std Dev and IQR measure the spread of the data.
+While the `avg`/ `mavg` and `median` functions can help you understand the tendency of the data, Std Dev and IQR measure the spread of the data.
 If you want to use a level of dispersion or spread of the data as a function to define normal, you can use these functions to catch anomalies.

 Standard deviation and IQR react to outliers (and to skewed data to some extent) in a similar way as  mean and median respectively.
 Both help you understand the spread of the data over a range, but Std Dev is more sensitive to outliers and skewed data, while IQR is less sensitive.